appfair/App/docs/index.md

 1. **Homebrew Casks**: this community-driven project publishes an index of third-party apps and information about how to download and install them.
 You can learn more at [  https://brew.sh](https://brew.sh).
 2. **Fairground Apps**: these open-source SwiftUI apps are included in an index of the forks of a base SwiftUI app repository.
 Learn more at [https://appfair.net](https://appfair.net).

-If you are starting a brand-new green-field open-source SwiftUI project, and would like the services that are provided by appfair.net such as automatic builds, landing page generation, support for issues and discussions, and default icon generation, you can publish a starter app in under an hour using only your web browser with [appfair.net's Quick Start Guide](https://www.appfair.net/#quick-start).
+If you are starting a brand-new green-field open-source SwiftUI project, and would like the services that are provided by appfair.net such as the automated build and release process, landing page generation, support for issues and discussions, and screenshot and icon previews, you can publish a starter app in under an hour using only your web browser with [appfair.net's Quick Start Guide](https://www.appfair.net/#quick-start).

-If, on the other hand, you already having an existing notarized Mac app that you are distributing, you can add it to the Homebrew Casks index by referring to their [Cask Cookbook](https://docs.brew.sh/Cask-Cookbook).
+If, on the other hand, you already having an existing notarized Mac app that you are distributing, you can add it to the Homebrew Casks index by following the directions in their [Cask Cookbook](https://docs.brew.sh/Cask-Cookbook).

 #### How can I add, update, or remove my app's "Cask" information?

 The App Fair uses the Homebrew casks API directly as the app list presented to users.
 If your app is already present in the [Casks list](https://github.com/Homebrew/homebrew-cask/tree/HEAD/Casks), you can submit a pull request to update or remove it.

-If you would like to add your app to the Casks list, and if your app meets their required [notability threshold](https://docs.brew.sh/Acceptable-Casks#exceptions-to-the-notability-threshold), you can get it added by [filing a Pull Request](https://docs.brew.sh/How-To-Open-a-Homebrew-Pull-Request#cask-related-pull-request).
+If you would like to add your existing app to the Casks list, and if your app meets their required [notability threshold](https://docs.brew.sh/Acceptable-Casks#exceptions-to-the-notability-threshold), you can get it added by [filing a Pull Request](https://docs.brew.sh/How-To-Open-a-Homebrew-Pull-Request#cask-related-pull-request).

 #### How can I customize how my app appears in the App Fair.app?

 If your app is visible on App Fair.app but is lacking an icon and other metadata, you can provide an enhanced app catalog entry with app screenshots by [forking the appcasks repository](https://github.com/appfair/appcasks.git) into an organization whose verified domain matches the homepage of the app.
+Release assets you create in this forked repository will be automatically included in the app's catalog representation in the App Fair.app.

 #### Can I distribute an iOS app with the App Fair?